Actress • Voiceover • Acting Coach • (SAG-AFTRA)

 Aside from Save Sheldon she also co-wrote, produced and performed in the performance art piece “Unveiling the Gypsy Soul” and had her first play “The Honey Pot” produced at the Santa Monica Playhouse.

 As a Voice Over artist she has worked on video games (including the hit video game "Mafia 2"); film; narration, radio, television and the web (The "Nanny Interviews".).
 Radio and TV spots include AvoDerm Pet Food, Ronzoni, Shari's Berries, The Hoosier Lottery, the Oregon Department of Transportation, Kroger Foods and IQ Credit Union.
 She also voiced the main character, Lana, in the interactive book ‘Adventures in Rose City: Helping Children Cope With Divorce" and provided voiceover for the short film "Maggie's Farm."
-This summer she'll be voicing the role of Diana in a new audio serial called Annex.
+In 2018 she be voiced the role of Diana in a new audio serial called Annex.

 Kristina trained at the American Conservatory Theater and the Rob Reece Actors Studio in San Francisco.
 In Los Angeles she trained at the Actor’s Lab, the Brian Reise Acting Studio and is a graduate of the intensive 2-year acting program at the Joanne Baron/D.W.
 Brown Studio.
 She has also been a student of improv at the Upright Citizens Brigade in Los Angeles.